matthewjenifer/customchordgenerator_v1/README.md

 ## Installation / Usage

 No installation needed!
-Just [click here](customchordgenerator-v1.vercel.app) OR..
+Just visit customchordgenerator-v1.vercel.app OR..

 1. Download or clone this repo: